 Elliot Anderson: Not all of them.

 The beauty of this scene is in the way Elliot answered the question: direct, simple, honest — no hemming, no hawing.
 Just the TRUTH, so help him God.
 There is a fabulous court scene monologue that follows, but you’ll have to watch the movie for that.
 I’m not revealing anymore.

 P.S.
-Quite frankly, I still don’t understand why any girl (or woman) would be even remotely attracted to a “man” who flirts with her by referring to himself as “her street nigger.”
-Mm-hmm.
+Quite honestly, I still don’t understand why any girl (or woman) would be even remotely attracted to a “man” who flirts with her by referring to himself as “her street nigger.”
+Hmm.